An Introduction to Bankruptcy Exemptions

 Some states have created their own set of exemptions that replace the federal list entirely, while others offer a choice to the debtor of using federal or state depending on his or her circumstances.
 California offers residents a choice between two sets of exemptions, but both come under California state law.

 States where you have the choice of using either the federal exemptions or the state exemptions (you never get to use both at the same time) are: Alaska, Arkansas, Connecticut, District of Columbia, Hawaii, Kentucky, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, Washington, and Wisconsin.

 Federal exemptions differ from state exemptions and state exemptions vary from jurisdiction to jurisdiction.
-For instance, the maximum exemption for a car in Florida is $1,000, while in Texas it can be up to $30,000.
+For instance, the maximum exemption for a car in Florida is $1,000, while in Texas it is entire value of one car per licensed household member.
 In some states, a debtor’s residence can never be taken, no matter how valuable it is, while in others the protected value is less than $10,000.
 This means that how much you lose to creditors or have to give up when you file for bankruptcy depends largely on where you live.

 If you use the state exemptions in any state, you can also claim certain exemptions set by federal law as well as those listed in the federal non-bankruptcy exemptions.
 Are you beginning to see why it’s so confusing?